webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/cyphers/impervious-slug.md

 - Manifest
 - Weird-West
 ---

 ## Impervious Slug

->[!info] Stats

 > **Level:** 1d6

+> **Form:** "INVULNERABLE" scribed on bullet case

-> **Kind:** Manifest
+> **Kind:** Manifest Cypher

-Someone successfully attacked with the bullet gains a number of points of Armor equal to the cypher's level for one minute.
+> **Effect:** Someone successfully attacked with the bullet gains a number of points of Armor equal to the cypher's level for one minute.
 The Armor is effective against all forms of damage, including those that normally ignore Armor.